Berkeley-CS61B/website-fa23/materials/proj/proj3/index.md

 ##### 3. Persistence

-You should only tackle this section after you are done with Phase 1.
+You should only tackle this section after you are done with 3A.
 This section should describe how you are going to save the state of a world, and load it again, following the requirements in the spec.
 Again, try to keep your explanations clear and short.
 Include all the components your program interacts with - classes, specific methods, and files you may create.

-## Phase 2: Interactivity
+## 3B: Interactivity

-In the second phase of the project, you'll add the ability for the user to actually interact with the world, and will also add user interface (UI) elements to your world to make it feel more immersive and informative.
+In the second part of the project, you'll add the ability for the user to actually interact with the world, and will also add user interface (UI) elements to your world to make it feel more immersive and informative.

 The requirements for interactivity are as follows: